Alfresco/alfresco-ng2-components/BROWSER-SUPPORT.md

 # Browser Support

-Browser support and polyfills guide.
+This page gives a guide to Browser support and polyfills.

 Browser compatibility and support depends on targeted browsers and 3rd party libraries.
 ADF is based on the following libraries and components: